Postville: A Clash of Cultures in Heartland America: Reception

-Like other Jews who have taken on controversial or taboo issues regarding Jewish culture, Bloom became a lightning rod, accused of disloyalty and slander toward the Jewish people.
 The book became an important reference point in the wider perception of Orthodox Jewry in the United States.
 The book became especially well-read among liberal Jewish circles in the early 2000s.
 Many readers of American Jewish backgrounds found the book in tune with their sentiments toward the "ultra-Orthodox", reflective of the uneasy and occasionally antagonistic relationship between the modern and the Haredi Jewish communities today.

 The book led many American Jews to rethink their assumptions about kosher meat.
 A movement toward kosher organic and free range meat was fueled by allegations of slaughterhouse conditions at Agriprocessors reminiscent of those described in Upton Sinclair's book The Jungle.
 By 2008, leaders within Conservative Judaism had called for an advisory against eating meat products from Agriprocessors, due to continuing allegations of mistreatment of workers.
 Also in 2008, the Postville Agriprocessors plant was raided by Immigration and Customs Enforcement in what would be the largest such raid in American history.
 Hundreds of undocumented workers were arrested.
 In 2004 and again in 2008, the Postville Agriprocessors facility was shown to use slaughter methods that opponents claimed were inhumane and therefore contrary to kosher law.

+Bloom did an interview in 2010 where he talks about all the pushback he received from non-Jews and Jews because of the content of his book.
+During this interview he tells a story that he says illustrates why the Orthodox Jews were being intentionally distant or hostile to the non-Jews of Postville, even to the point of being "racist".
+Bloom was walking down the street with a prominent member of the Jewish community there named Lazar.
+As they passed by some non-Jewish workers working on the sidewalk, Bloom told them "Good morning".
+Bloom asked Lazar why he didn't say good morning, or even acknowledge the workers at all.
+He replied to Bloom by saying that acknowledging them is "welcoming another Holocaust".
+Lazar then goes on to say that if they acknowledge non-Jews, then "our children will want to play with each other, then our children will want to go over to their homes, then our children will want to eat their food.
+Then we will be compromised".